-You can make a whistleblowing disclosure to the Company (or a related body corporate) anonymously.
+You can make a whistleblowing disclosure to the Company (or a related body corporate) anonymously or through a pseudonym.
 If you do choose to remain anonymous, this can make it more difficult to make an assessment of and investigate the disclosure.
 If you choose to identify yourself, the Contact Officer is generally required to keep your identity confidential (see point 7.1 below).